shikhar1987/microservices-demo/Phase-2.md

-# Phase 2: Deploying this on EKS
+# Phase 2: Deployment on EKS
 1. Login to AWS web console and create a EKS cluster

 2. Choose a VPC with 4 subnets